Should I be worried?

 Red Flags

 Remember: This is not an exhaustive list, there are many potential indicators of abuse.
 Some of these behaviours might also have other, perfectly reasonable explanations.
-If you are still unsure, talk to us.
+Some behaviours might only happen in private, and the abuser might act completely differently when you and others are there.

 The abuser might: